npragin/ai-club-project-management/tutorials/environment_setup_tutorial.md

 This tutorial will guide you through setting up your development environment and preparing it for project work!
 In this tutorial, we will:

 - Get you on the engineering servers (optional)
-- Set up GitHub and git
+- Set up GitHub and Git
 - Download and set up VS Code, the application you'll use to write code (optional)
 - Ready Python and Python's package manager Pip
 - Introduce Python virtual environments